Atluzka/status-discord-bot/README.md

 ### 1. ModuleNotFound
 Modules you need to use this program: discord.
 To install do: pip install <module_name>, example: pip install discord

+# TO-DO
+* Store info in a database, instead of storing in memory.